Pay Governance LLC is an independent firm that serves as a trusted advisor on executive compensation matters.

 supportive of appropriate corporate governance practices.

-Josh is a Consultant in Pay Governance’s Detroit office.
+Josh is a Principal in Pay Governance’s Detroit office.
 Josh consults to compensation committees and senior management at public and private companies regarding compensation philosophy, Compensation Discussion and Analysis (“CD&A”) development, pay competitiveness, short- and long-term incentive plan design, non-employee director pay practices and other pay-related topics.
 Josh’s clients range from start-ups to Fortune 500 companies and span a variety of industries.

 In addition to his client work, Josh also leads intellectual capital initiatives related to executive compensation programs at joint ventures (“JVs”) and is considered an internal subject matter expert with regards to JV compensation program benchmarking and design.